lvgelder/mud/README.md

 ```

-psql mud muduser to see whats in your local db
+psql mud YOURUSERNAMEHERE to see whats in your local db

 ## Configure profiles.clj with your database information